What is a Parked Domain? Everything You Need to Know

 What are the risks of parked domains?

-3. If the domain is used for low-quality ads or redirects, it could be flagged as spam.
+Parked domains don’t gain authority or backlinks, so Google may remove parked domains from search results.
+If the domain is used for low-quality ads or redirects, it could be flagged as spam.
+Without proper development, a valuable domain name may not generate income.

-Is parking a domain legal?
+Is domain parking legal?

 Yes, domain parking is completely legal.
 Many businesses and investors park domains to hold them for future use, earn Ad revenue or resell them.
 However, buying domains that infringe on trademarks (cybersquatting) is illegal in many countries.